MetaGLM/glm-cookbook/README_en.md

 [中文版本](README.md)

-Welcome to the GLM API model entry warehouse 📘, this is not a official repos and it is a small project in my spare time.
+Welcome to the GLM API Model Beginner's Warehouse in Exploration 📘。 This is an open-source GLM API introductory code textbook.

-Here, you will find a wealth of **code examples👨‍**, **practical guides🗺**️ and **resource links🔗**, which may help you easily master the use of GLM API!
+Here, you will find rich **code examples 👨**,**Practical Guide 🗺** And **resource links 🔗**， Perhaps it can help you easily master the use of GLM API!

 ## Recent Update 🔥